tophf/autopagerize/README.md

 * IndexedDB is used to store the data objects directly whereas the previously used localStorage serialized them into a string
 * Simple one-time messaging and in-place code execution is used when needed instead of the persistent communication ports that were created for all the browser tabs

+Differences to the original:

+* Easier exclusion of a single page - simply specify the full URL of the page without any `*`.
+In the original extension it was unnecessarily convoluted as we had to specify a regexp pattern with ^ and $ anchors.

 ![popup](https://i.imgur.com/lC8aWNF.png)

 New features in popup: